primno/primno/website/docs/getting-started/new-project.md

 You must have [setup the environment](./setup) before creating a new project.
 :::

-To create a new project, execute the following command:
+To create a new project, execute the following command in your working directory:

 ```bash
 mn new myproject